-Configuration Use Advantages Disadvantages RAID 0 When I/O performance is more important than fault tolerance as in, for example, a heavily used database (where data replication is already set up separately).
+Configuration Use Advantages Disadvantages RAID 0 When I/O performance is more important than fault tolerance; for example, as in a heavily used database (where data replication is already set up separately).
 I/O is distributed across the volumes in a stripe.
 If you add a volume, you get the straight addition of throughput.
 Performance of the stripe is limited to the worst performing volume in the set.
-RAID 1 When fault tolerance is more important than I/O performance as in, for example, a critical application.
+Loss of a single volume results in a complete data loss for the array.
+RAID 1 When fault tolerance is more important than I/O performance; for example, as in a critical application.
 Safer from the standpoint of data durability.
 Does not provide a write performance improvement; requires more bandwidth than non-RAID configurations because the data is written to multiple volumes simultaneously.